jfwoods/JohnWoodsWorkPortfolio/BalloonTrackerProject/readme.md

 Come launch time, and the balloons launch!
 Only to lose communication with the tracking system.
 The next couple days were a little hectic, as we had no idea where our payloads had gone.
 We knew this was a possibility, but it saddened the class nontheless.
 Fortuneately, both balloons launched had crashed into fields in southeast Michigan, and were recovered by the landowners and returned to us.
 This was when work on the next-gen tracking system began.

+(Skip ahead to the [design page](./design+photos.md) for design pictures and thoughts, otherwise keep reading for high-level requirements & system architecture.)

 ---

 ## Design Goals